qwe2820435o2/SceneGuide/Design/Data collecting design.md

 ## 2. Technology Selection

 ```
-The daily magnitude of the data uploading interface is 100 million
+The daily magnitude of the data-uploading interface is 100 million

-In view of this, we need to carefully evaluate the characteristics of each component and choose
+Because of this, we need to carefully evaluate the characteristics of each component and choose

 CDN: dynamic acceleration, intelligent selection of better routes back to source acquisition
 Nginx: excellent reverse proxy server
-RabbitMQ: the functions are relatively comprehensive, which can meet a variety of usage scenarios
+RabbitMQ: the functions are relatively comprehensive, and can meet a variety of usage scenarios
 Kafka: high-performance, low-latency messaging middleware
 Flink: high-performance, low-latency streaming computing
 Redis: distributed cache with excellent performance and rich data types